Aprilart Dolls

 Aprilart Dolls ® 495 Emery St. E. London,Ontario N6C2E9

-I was born and raised in London, Ontario where I reside with my husband of 48 years Rob and our Bearded Collie Bentley.
-We have a son, a daughter and three beautiful granddaughters.
+I was born and raised in London, Ontario where I reside with my husband of 49 years.
+We have a son, a daughter and three beautiful granddaughter two of attend university and the youngest is in her final year in high school.

 After highschool, I trained as a hairstylist and worked in salons until my chldren came along.
 At that time, I set up shop at home where I currently still do some long time customers, now good friends.